BhuLuhang/shop/README.md

 # Online Shop

-Client part is created using React App.
+Client part is created using React + Redux.
 Backend is built with MongoDB & Node.js.